 Then I used a piece of transfer paper and transferred the patterns of leaves to the canvas.

 Then I edged the leaves of my canvas with the Orange Poppy.

 I wet my brush, then side loaded with paint by putting the paint just on the outside edge as you can see in the image above.
 I wanted to shade outside the lines of the pattern, just to add some color and interest to the project.

 I started making the leaves by gluing the pumpkin seeds to the outside line of the pattern.
 I didn’t do anything special to the seeds after removing them from the pumpkins, really . . . just washed them very well and left them to dry on paper towels (and then brown craft paper) for about 5 days.

 After the outlines were done, I started filling in the pattern with the seeds.
 I just put a dab of craft glue on the fat end of the seed and placed it in the pattern.
 It was very easy and didn’t take too long!

-I added a bit of sheer ribbon to the top left corner of the canvas, and also added a couple of those inspirational leaves from the garland.
+I decided as a finishing touch I would add a bit of sheer ribbon to the top left corner of the canvas.
+Then I added a couple of those inspirational leaves from the garland.

 I also found some pretty wood letters to attach to the fall canvas, that I thought were a nice touch.
-I painted them Orange Poppy and glued them to the bottom right corner of the canvas below the leaves.
+They were painted Orange Poppy and glued to the bottom right corner of the canvas below the leaves.